JCouce/poe-visualizer/README.md

-# PathPatch Analyzer
+# POE Patch Analyzer

-**PathPatch Analyzer** is a developer tool for Path of Exile players who want to understand how patch changes impact their characters and builds over time.
+**POE Patch Analyzer** is a developer tool for Path of Exile players who want to understand how patch changes impact their characters and builds over time.

 This tool securely connects to a player’s Path of Exile account via OAuth and visualizes character data alongside historical patch notes.
 It is intended as an educational and analytical companion — not a game automation or enhancement utility.